giovadg/statistic-parallel-opt/README.md

 This project implements a small but complete **numerical analytics engine** for time-series data, focusing on:

+- Quality of the computation (correlation is computed with Welford-style algo to avoid cancellation problems)
 - Speed: dynamic programming (DP) is used
 - explicit pthread-based parallelism (no OpenMP)
 - predictable performance and low overhead